Thomas Zeltner, MD

 Chairman, WHO Foundation

-Former Secretary of State for Health
+Former Secretary of State for Health and Director-General

-Swiss Federal Office of Public Health, Bern, Switzerland
+of the Swiss Federal Office of Public Health (1991-2009)

 Read bio...

-He was a 2010 Fellow of the Advanced Leadership Initiative of Harvard University.
-He is co-founder of the Global Patient Safety Forum, a convening organization of the world’s leading patient safety organizations, and a Managing Editor of the Journal of Patient Safety.
-He advises international organizations and national governments in health policies and health policy reforms.
+Dr. Zeltner advises international organizations and national governments in health policies and health policy reforms.
 He has served as Special Envoy in financing for WHO.
 In this capacity, he advised the Director General of WHO on the identification of an improved financing framework for the Organization.
 He served as Special Envoy of WHO, advising the Director General in critical areas of the current reform of this UN agency (how to cooperate with non-State actors such as NGOs and organizations in the private sector without compromising WHO’s integrity, and how to better align WHO’s priorities with the resources available to finance them).
 He is a member of the Global Agenda Council on Digital Health of the World Economic Forum (WEF).

-Dr. Zeltner is the former president of Blood Transfusion CRS Switzerland, the organization in charge of securing Switzerland’s provision with blood and blood products.
+Dr. Zeltner is president of Blood Transfusion CRS Switzerland, the organization in charge of securing Switzerland’s provision with blood and blood products.
 He is a board member of the Swiss Academies of Arts and Sciences and President of Science-et-Cité.
 Since 1992, he has been Professor of Public Health at the University of Bern, Switzerland.

-He was graduated with an MD and a master’s degree in law from the University of Bern.
+He graduated with an MD and a master’s degree in law from the University of Bern.
 He holds a specialist degree in human pathology and forensic medicine.

 Hide bio